 When our team debated covering family camping gear, we joked that the world is divided into “campers” and “no-effing-way-ers” (we’re guessing that since you’re here, chances are you’re the former).
 We also agreed that trying to talk anyone in the latter group into going camping with kids would be a lost cause.

 That said — think about it!
-Once you’ve made the upfront investment in gear, camping is such an affordable way to travel, and it’s a great safe “pandemic vacation” option with unvaccinated kids.
+Once you’ve made the upfront investment in gear, camping is such an affordable way to travel, and it’s a great safe “pandemic vacation” option.

 If you’re overwhelmed at the thought of jumping into a full-blown camping trip with kids, think about starting small.
 For your first time, pitch a tent in the backyard and see how it goes.
 We promise, you won’t need to talk your kids into it — toddlers and little kids LOVE camping, people.
 They just do.
 (They’ll be asking when is your next camping trip at breakfast the next morning, guaranteed. 😂)

 Ready to give it a whirl?
 Know that every little thing will take FOR-EH-VER, and that meltdowns still happen (as does DIRT).
 But so do stars and s’mores and big smiles and snuggles.